4esv/4esv/README.md

 ---

-**I build systems that talk to each other.**
+**I build systems that work by themselves and talk to each other.**
 Full-stack when it matters.
 Automate what should be automated.

-- Integration > isolation
-- Scripts are tools, not toys
-- AI is just another shell command

 ---